Egyptian Explorer - 8 days

 Sonesta St. George Hotel, Luxor

-A grand and classical hotel, the Sonesta is luxurious, ensuring you a comfortable stay.
+An elegant and luxurious classical hotel, the Sonesta's sophistication will ensure you a comfortable stay.
 The hotel has a sweeping terrace with fantastic views of the Nile, a grand entrance of polished marble and handsomely appointed furnishings with exquisite detail and a beautiful health spa.
+All its rooms offer views of the city or the river, complemented by a wide range of restaurants and cafes.
+Just minutes away you will find the temples at Luxor and Karnak, home to two of ancient Egypt's most famed sanctuaries.

 Keep up the good work and excellent service.:) ”